-performance coaching, &

-training.
+Training about HIPAA security.
+HIPAA security audit.
+Cyber ins. was maintained.
+We conducted our standard HIPAA Security audits with no major concerns found.
+Malpractice lawsuit.
+X × Educate staff on documentation techniques.
+Effective client grievance process.
+Regular supervision, performance coaching, & training.
 Maintain insurance.

-Waste, X Χ Have strong w/f/a 0 waste, No incidents of

-fraud & policy.
-Educate fraud, or waste, fraud, or

-abuse. staff on what w/f/a abuse. abuse were

-is and how to reported or

-report violations. suspected.

-Implement quality There was one

-assurance incident where

-measures to verify a check we

-proper billing. wrote to a

-vendor was

-stolen from the

-Vendor's

-mailbox and

-fraudulently

-cashed.
-We

-worked with

-our bank to

-resolve this

-issue.

-Employ- X Χ Effective employee 0 lawsuits No lawsuits

-ment grievance process. were filed
+0 lawsuits No lawsuits were filed against us.
+Waste, fraud & abuse.
+X X Have strong w/f/a policy.
+Educate staff on what w/f/a is and how to report violations.
+Implement quality assurance measures to verify proper billing.
+0 waste, fraud, or abuse.
+No incidents of waste, fraud, or abuse were reported or suspected.
+There was one incident where a check we wrote to a vendor was stolen from the Vendor's mailbox and fraudulently cashed.
+We worked with our bank to resolve this issue.
+Employ- X X Effective employee 0 lawsuits No lawsuits ment grievance process. were filed

 practice Regular against us.
 HR

 lawsuit. supervision, Manager

 performance participated in

 coaching, & various

-training. trainings about

-Supervisor employment

 training.
+Mgt trainings about

-Maintain practices.
+training.
+Maintain employment

-TEOU insurance.
+insurance. practices.

+TECH-

-TECH- NOLOGY
+NOLOGY

-Data X Χ Maintain strong 0 data No reportable
+Data Х X Maintain strong 0 data No reportable

 breach or back-up policies & breaches data was

 data loss procedures. breached.

 (affecting Review back-up Testing

-confidenti P&Ps annually.
+confiden- P&Ps annually. occurred on

-ality, Regular testing by occurred on
+tiality, Regular testing by schedule.

-integrity, IT vendor. schedule.
+integrity, IT vendor.

 or Maintain cyber

 availability insurance.

 of EPHI)